-I’ve compiled a list of recommended equipment that we use and we’ve recorded about 250 audiobooks for authors worldwide–so we know our stuff!
+I’ve compiled a list of recommended equipment that we use and we’ve recorded over 600 audiobooks for authors worldwide–so we know our stuff!
 You can get that PDF here.

 2) You have to be familiar with the recording specifications that ACX insists upon (if you’re recording for ACX)

-This means you’ll have to find a great audio engineer to master your files.
-We’ve had numerous authors approach us about mastering the audio they’ve self-recorded.
-In most instances, we can master the audio, but sometimes we’ve had whole books recorded with substandard audio or the wrong specifications for ACX, and the author has had to record the entire book over again.
-The lesson here is to be very familiar with the specifications, and if you’re unsure about the setup, be sure to contact your audio engineer before you start recording!
+We’ve had numerous authors approach us about mastering their audio they’ve self-recorded.
+In most instances we can master the audio but sometimes, we’ve had whole books recorded with substandard audio or the wrong specifications for ACX, and the author has had to record the entire book over again.
+The lesson here is to be very familiar with the specifications and if you’re unsure about the setup, be sure to contact your audio engineer before you start recording!